 What is your cancellation policy?

 Cancellation Policies & fees:

-89 to 40 days before the safari or tour begins 30% off total price.
+- 119 to 90 days before the safari or tour starts, 50 % off the payment.

 If you are coming from China, we recommend flying Ethiopian Air to Kilimanjaro International Airport (JRO).

-If you are planning a visit to Zanzibar after your safari, we recommend that you either (i) arrange your flight so that you arrive at JRO and depart through Dar Es Salaam International Airport (DAR) or consider arriving into Tanzania through DAR and then take a connecting flight to JRO to start your safari.
+If you are planning a visit to Zanzibar after your safari, we recommend that you either (i) arrange your flight so that you arrive at JRO and depart through Dar Es Salaam International Airport (DAR) or consider entering into Tanzania through DAR and then take a connecting flight to JRO to start your safari.

 Zanzibar flights are available from Kilimanjaro Airport and Arusha airport and also from various locations in the Serengeti.

 The flight between JRO and DAR is approximately about one hour.

 Please confirm all international flights and seating before departure.

 Can you book my flights?